Write what keeps calling

 Location: Online via Zoom

-Investment: $75 per workshop (or sign up for all three for $200)
+Investment: $75 per workshop (or choose to sign up for all three for $200)

 What’s included: A guided writing session with facilitated feedback and a takeaway poem and prompt